 Women Founders Grant

 Through the Women Founders Grant program, female founders can have access to a monthly funding of $5,000, which is awarded on a rolling basis.
-Additionally, winners enjoy mentorship services to further support them in their ventures.
+Additionally, winners receive mentorship services to support their ventures further.

 To apply, you are required to respond to explain how you are translating your passion into a business and how the financial assistance will help you reach your goals.
 Application deadlines are posted on the grant program’s website.